CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Proposed Method

-Consequently, we jointly graph contrastive learning, personalized self-training, and aligned graph clustering in an end-to-end trainable framework for more salient community structures.
-The overall objective function of the proposed CEGCL is induced as:
+Consequently, we jointly graph contrastive learning, personalized self-training, and aligned graph clustering in an end-to-end trainable framework for more salient cluster structures.
+The overall objective function of the proposed CueGCL is induced as:

-where $\gamma_i > 0$ are trade-off parameters to balance the magnitudes between different loss items.
+where $\gamma_{st}$, $\gamma_{clus}$, $\gamma_{al} > 0$ are trade-off parameters to balance the magnitudes between different loss items.

 On the one hand, the node representations obtained by contrastive learning have better discriminative properties and improve the accuracy of class information, thus facilitating the PeST module.
 On the other hand, PeST makes the contrastive learning of negative samples more accurate and efficient.
-With the mutual promotion of the various modules in our CEGCL, we can both obtain discriminative node representations and fair community detection results.
+With the mutual promotion of the various modules in our CueGCL, we can both obtain discriminative node representations and fair graph clustering.
+The whole algorithm is summarized in Algorithm 1 in \textbf{Appendix \ref{A5}}.